Before You Start

 4. Continually stir and cook over medium low heat for 2–3 minutes.

-5. Remove from heat and continue to stir the mixture until it cools down and no more steam is coming off.
-The ideal temperature is 140°F if using a thermometer.
+5. Remove from heat and continue to stir the mixture until it cools down and it stops steaming.
+The ideal temperature is 140°F, if using a thermometer.

 6. By hand or in the bowl of a stand mixer, add in the eggs one at a time, beating well.
 Wait between each addition to make sure the egg is completely mixed in.
 The dough should be very smooth and glossy.